25 Best Fast-Food Hacks for Weight Loss

 Order a Short

-Starbucks is known for serving beverages in Tall, Grande, Venti or Trenta sizes, but for the popular coffee chain, Short is also an option.
+Starbucks is known for serving beverages in Tall, Grande, Venti, and even Trenta sizes, but for the popular coffee chain, Short is also an option.
 The 8-ounce Short contains four fewer ounces than the next size up (Tall) and can save you hundreds of calories while also being easy on your wallet.
-Case in point: A Tall White Chocolate Mocha with whole milk and whipped cream contains 370 calories and 41 grams of sugar, but the same Short beverage has 250 calories and 27 grams of sugar—and that's without cutting the whip and making smarter milk choices.

 Choose Your Milk Wisely

 When ordering at Starbucks, milk can have a big impact on the nutritional profile of your order, as can calorie-dense toppings such as whipped cream.
-If you're watching your weight, opt for two-percent milk over skim.
+If you're watching your weight, opt for 2% milk over skim.
 Though skim milk has fewer calories, Starbucks' two-percent packs in a gram less sugar and a solid dose of healthy fats.
 If you prefer a plant-based milk, choose the almond or soy over the coconut milk, which has just one gram of protein and no fiber per 12 ounces.
-By cutting the whipped cream from the Short White Chocolate Mocha above and swapping out whole milk for two-percent, you save an additional 70 calories and 1 gram of sugar.

 Swap Syrup for Spices